-These days it seems like every business – from dentists to software companies – has a blog.
+These days it seems like every business – from dentists to software companies – has a company blog.
 However, just because everyone has a blog doesn’t mean that everyone is doing it right.
-Whether you’re just launching a blog for your business, or you’ve been blogging for awhile, it’s easy to be guilty of some of the most common business blogging mistakes.
+Whether you’re just launching a company blog, or you’ve been blogging for awhile, it’s easy to be guilty of some of the most common business blogging mistakes.

 For full disclosure, I’m not a social media or blogging expert.
 Far from it.
 I’m just a small business owner who truly embraces the unique opportunity that social media offers.
 I’ve been experimenting with our company blog for years and here are some of the lessons I have learned along the way.

-Mistake #1: Confusing your blog for a promotional platform
+Mistake #1: Confusing your company blog for a promotional platform

 Many small business owners rush to blogging, and social media in general, since they see it as a free advertising.
 However, when your blog posts focus too much on your company, products, and services, your blog is no longer useful or credible.
 Few readers will return to read about why you’re so awesome week after week.